Soonad/FormalityFM/bin/hs/README.md

 Using
 -----

-You can download the Formality library from [here](https://github.com/moonad/FormalityFM/tree/master/src) and inside its folder run:
+Inside `FormalityFM/src` you can run:

 ```
 fmhs         # show all commands available